 Halfway to Hana Stand – Mile Marker 17

 It’s another great stop for banana bread or a bite to eat.
-They serve hot dogs, cheeseburgers, freshly made sandwiches, fresh fruit, chips, and drinks.
-Conveniently, they also have a cash station and camera batteries if you leave that behind.
+They serve hot dogs, cheeseburgers, freshly made sandwiches, fresh fruit, chips, and a variety of drinks.
+Conveniently, they also have a cash station and camera batteries if you forget to bring those.

 Upper Waikani Falls – Mile marker 19.5